-- Users that will directly use the data API of the RCF to extract specific linked datasets for an external usage, - Users of the frontend web applications of RCF that provide private and collaborative workspaces and access a set of services, processing internal and external datasets - Users that benefit from the service API of the RCF to build their own application on top of the infrastructure, to be integrated into the RISIS 2 project after that.
+- Users that will directly use the data API of the RCF to extract specific linked datasets for an external usage, - Users of the frontend web applications of RCF that provide, on the one hand, private and collaborative workspaces and access a set of services, processing internal and external datasets, and, on the other hand, public interfaces for fully public data and indicators (e.g. KNOWMAK, OrgReg, FirmReg). - Users that benefit from the service API of the RCF to build their own application on top of the infrastructure, to be integrated into the RISIS 2 project after that.